Dadud/radtel-950-pro/README.md

 **⚠️ By using this project, you acknowledge that:**
 - This is an **experimental research project** based on reverse engineering
-- You understand this is AI-generated content with potential inaccuracies
+- You understand this is **AI-generated content** with potential **hallucinations and inaccuracies**
+- **AI-generated content may be completely incorrect or dangerous**
 - You have backed up your original firmware
 - You understand the methodology is based on decompiled/decrypted firmware analysis
+- You understand that AI hallucinations may result in incorrect code, documentation, or procedures
 - You are solely responsible for any damage to your hardware
 - The authors/contributors bear **NO LIABILITY** for any damage or loss
 - Flashing this firmware may **PERMANENTLY BRICK YOUR RADIO**
 - This is **NOT** production firmware and should be treated as experimental research material only
+- **No guarantee is made about the accuracy or safety of any AI-generated content**

 ---